wyshi/wyshi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome!
 I am a fifth-year PhD student in Computer Science at [Columbia University](https://www.cs.columbia.edu/), advised by Prof. [Zhou Yu](http://www.cs.columbia.edu/~zhouyu/), working on Natural Language Processing.
-Previously, I completed my master's degree in Statistics from [University of California, Berkeley](https://statistics.berkeley.edu/) and my B.S. in Mathematics from [Renmin University of China](https://www.ruc.edu.cn/en).
+Previously, I completed my master's degree in Statistics from the [University of California, Berkeley](https://statistics.berkeley.edu/) and my B.S. in Mathematics from [Renmin University of China](https://www.ruc.edu.cn/en).
 I have worked in the SF bay area as a full-time data scientist on customer service chatbots for two years before starting my PhD.

 This fall I am co-teaching <em>Conversational AI</em> (COMS 6998) with Zhou at Columbia.

-<span style="color:blue">**I am on the academic job market looking for tenure-track positions :)**</span>
+<span style="color:blue">**I am on the faculty job market looking for tenure-track positions :)**</span>

 Email: [ws2634@columbia.edu](mailto:ws2634@columbia.edu)